markusschloesser/MackieC4_P3/README.md

 		Unfortunately I do not know how to fix this currently (even though I probably spent 4 hrs looking into this already) and I think it's due to LOM changes (Live 8 => Live11)
 		Update: adding the "sensitivy" to the midi map signature thing improves things, see commit notes.
 Careful!
 If you delete the last device and then select the device again on the C4, the log file will fill up VERY quickly.

-    2. Parameter values are not shown (which I know is possible because it works on the Mackie Control Pro, again see the 2 Photos in Google Photos for comparison https://photos.app.goo.gl/m3NXgJcQeLvtHaZZA~~), also the encoders light ring shows "values", so it's gotta be somewhere.
+    2. Parameter values are not shown in Plugin Mode (which I know is possible because it works on the Mackie Control Pro, again see the 2 Photos in Google Photos for comparison https://photos.app.goo.gl/m3NXgJcQeLvtHaZZA~~), also the encoders light ring shows "values", so it's gotta be somewhere.
+And it works in track mode!
        What I don't understand is, everywhere in the Ableton scripts parameters and values are clearly derived from the LOM, so the "Live.DeviceParameter.DeviceParameter.value" should give me what I want.
 And in all original LIVE scripts exactly that is called/accessed, BUT NOT in the Mackie scripts.
 There everywhere where there should be that, instead vpot_parameter is used and I can't find ANY reference to deviceParameter
+    3. When devices are unfolded, the "new" parameters are not shown, needs some listener to device update or so
+    4. device switching (when multiple devices on one track) SOMETIMES works, haven't found out yet why.
+Seems it doesn't work when a device is grouped
+    5. need a way to only show existing "Sends" in Track mode
+    6. "Marker" and "Function" mode currently have no functionality implemented, let's figure out something to do with them
+	7. expand Grouptrack would be helpful in track mode

 I am currently not able to fix more, because I don't know how :-).
 So any help is welcome!
-Also I just started getting into Git / GitHub and Pycharm as well, so bear (🐻) with me, if I do something stupid and please correct me (constructively cos I'm sensitive ;-) )
+Also, I just started getting into Git / GitHub and Pycharm as well, so bear (🐻) with me, if I do something stupid and please correct me (constructively cos I'm sensitive ;-) )
-I will also upload the decompiled Ableton Live 11 / Python 3 remote scripts in a separate repository.
+I also uploaded the decompiled Ableton Live 11 / Python 3 remote scripts in a separate repository.

+Other stuff that can be done or needs to be discussed at least:
+1. Do we actually need code related to clips, clip_name, scenes, tempo etc? imho there is no need and could be removed.
+2. Lots of stuff in "LiveUtils" can probably be replaced by proper calls to Live stuff